 CrowdRise may give, share, sell or trade your PII to or with any third parties under the following circumstances:

-When you make a donation or sign up to, volunteer, fundraise or register for an event for a Charity or for an organization or event associated with fundraising (e.g., a marathon, walkathon, concert or similar) or enter a sweepstakes using an alternate method entry, CrowdRise shares with the Fundraiser, Charity, Event Organizer and Event Partners your name, address, email address, birthdate, donation amount, date of transaction, transaction identification number and may also include the name of the project and event associated with the donation.
-If you wish to stop receiving communications from a Charity or Event Organizer or Event Partner, please contact the Charity or Event Organizer or Event Partner directly.
+When you make a donation or sign up to, volunteer, fundraise, enter a sweepstakes, or register for an event for a Charity or for an organization or event associated with fundraising (e.g., a marathon, walkathon, concert or similar) or enter a sweepstakes using an alternate method entry, CrowdRise shares with the Fundraiser, Charity, Event Organizer, Sweepstakes Partners and Event Partners your name, address, email address, birthdate, donation amount, date of transaction, transaction identification number and may also include the name of the project, and event associated with the donation.
+If you wish to stop receiving communications from a Charity, Event Organizer, Sweepstakes Partners, or Event Partner, please contact the Charity or Event Organizer or Event Partner directly.